jglasspilon/UI-Design-Tools-Sample/README.md

 **A collection of UI systems and tools, built through close collaboration with artists and UX designers, designed to improve iteration speed, accessibility, and design fidelity in Unity.**

 Each section below summarizes a real tool used in production.
-Expand a summary to explore the design challenge, technical approach, and measurable impact.
+Expand a summary to explore the design challenge, technical approach, and resulting impact.

 ---